-The defender has dismissed criticism of his coach and says the players at Camp Nou are responsible for the disappointing season.
+The defender has dismissed criticism of his coach and says the players at Camp Nou are responsible for their disappointing season

-The Catalan club was knocked out of the Champions League quarterfinals two weeks ago, before a late Gareth Bale goal saw the club lose 2-1 to Real Madrid in the Copa del Rey final last week.
+The Catalan club were knocked out of the Champions League quarter-finals two weeks ago, before a late Gareth Bale goal saw them lose 2-1 to Real Madrid in the Copa del Rey final last week.

-Barca is also four points behind league leader Atletico in the Primera Division, but Pique says it is the fault of the squad for its failure to reach the levels of previous seasons.
+Barca are also four points behind league leaders Atletico in the Primera Division, but Pique says it is the fault of the squad for their failure to reach the levels of previous seasons.

 Pique is also disappointed by the public criticism of Lionel Messi and highlighted how the player has been a fundamental part of the club’s success in recent times.

-“He’s the best player in history and I can’t get my head round him being criticized.
+“He’s the best player in history and I can’t get my head round him being criticised.
 Thanks to him, we’ve won what we’ve won.
-Leo loves the club, he loves the city, he feels it’s his home and I’ll be able to tell [my son] Milan and my kids that I played with him.”